ibm-cloud-architecture/refarch-asset-analytics/asset-consumer/README.md

 # Kafka Consumers
 This project includes a set of standalone executable java classes, to consume records from a Kafka Topics and do some specific processing, one of them being to persist to Cassandra.
-The AssetInjector class is executable as a standalone tool and its goal is to listen to Asset events and save them into Cassandra cluster.
+The `AssetInjector` class is executable as a standalone tool and its main goal is to listen to Asset events and save them into Cassandra cluster.
 It is using Kafka api and Cassandra API.

-Another class is used to compute asset analytics as part of a kafka streaming operator.
+Another class is used to compute asset analytics as part of a Kafka streaming operator.
 It listens to a new measurement events coming from known assets and aggregate some metrics.

-The AssetInjector is packaged as container and deployed to IBM Cloud private.
+The AssetInjector is packaged as container (See [Dockerfile in this project](./Dockerfile) and deployed to IBM Cloud private.

 ### Features:
 * Consume Asset event (new asset events, and measurement events) from Kafka topic